 Consulting services

 To support our customers to reveal their growth potential is one of the challenges that the company Innovation Conseil has set itself.
-To face the great challenges of the developement, it is essential for our customers to master not only the formulation mechanisms, implementation and monitoring-evaluation of development programs, but also to take practical steps to make better use of scarce ressources for sustained and sustainable growth.
+To face the great challenges of the development, it is essential for our customers to master not only the formulation mechanisms, implementation and monitoring-evaluation of development programs, but also to take practical steps to make better use of scarce resources for sustained and sustainable growth.

 The process of assistance and consulting in project management must contribute to the constant improvement of the quality of services and the identification and risk management process of our clients.
 Responsive to the challenges and problems specific to each sector of activity, Innovation Conseil plans to develop cutting-edge sectoral skills to implement innovative solutions that can meet the expectations of our partners.